-Do you often feel that it is really hard to tackle new tasks, especially in an area where you feel you have very little competence?
+Do you find it hard tackling new tasks, especially in areas you feel you have little competence?

 Do you feel like others will never like, understand or accept you?